jdiaz5513/capnp-ts/README.md

 npm install --save capnp-ts
 ```

-You may want the schema compiler as well (can also be installed locally):
+You will need the schema compiler as well (global installation recommended):

 ```shell
 npm install -g capnpc-ts # For TypeScript